-The current Standing Orders guide is attached.
+The current Standing Orders Guide is attached.

-The Board will be provided with a copy of the full Standing Orders, it will be the responsibility of the Chair to make it available to any board member.
+The Committee will be provided with a copy of the full Standing Orders, it will be the responsibility of the Chair to make it available to any committee member.
 Staff will also have a copy at each meeting.